 The last thing you want to do is still pay for things like power, internet, and other utilities at your old home.
 This should be done as soon as possible but is often forgotten about in favor of things like moving furniture and other items.
 Once you’re moved into a new home, you need to make sure you are completely done with the old home, including the cancellation or movement of utilities.

 Securing your new home is another thing you need to do as soon as you move into it.
 This can include adding a security system, locking the doors, and various other things.
 However, besides installing a security system and generally practicing good security, you should also look into changing the locks.

 If you don’t change the locks, you never know how many spare keys the previous owner had and where they all are.
 Changing the locks and getting new keys can be done quite quickly and relatively affordable, so there is no reason not to do it.

 Without remembering to get new locks on your new home, you never know who may be able to access your home.
 This can be an unsettling feeling.
-Getting new locks will ensure your home is secure and gives you the peace of mind knowing only you can enter it.
+Getting new locks will ensure your home is secure and gives you peace of mind knowing only you can enter it.

 While you might want your new home to be perfect right off the bat, it is important to be patient.
-You have a lot on your plate with setting up utilities and the internet, moving everything in and dealing with all of the closing costs.
+You have a lot on your plate with setting up utilities and the internet, moving everything in, and dealing with all of the closing costs.
 There is no need to further burden yourself with time-consuming and expensive renovations right off the bat.

-Waiting this amount of time will ensure the changes are ones you actually need to make.
+Waiting for this amount of time will ensure the changes are the ones you actually need to make.
 Your thoughts on what is good and what needs to be changed are sure to alter drastically over the months.